hayleyw7/hayleyw7/README.md

 <div align="left">

   Hi!
 I'm Hayley.
-My GitHub account is populated with [Turing School of Software & Design](https://turing.edu/) projects, which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.
+My GitHub account was first populated with projects assigned at [Turing School of Software & Design](https://turing.edu/), which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.
+Now, I now add applications I create for fun, friends, and businesses.

   My largest applications are pinned below.